Arquisoft/dechat_en2a/README.md

 ### Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server or alternatively `npm run start:https` for an https version with self signed certificates. <br>
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. <br>
+*Note: the https version is provided so it can be accessed from a different machine and not trigger problems when logging in.*

 ### Code scaffolding